 That’s catchy and easy to remember, but still sounds like it was written for a Marketing 101 class in 2007.

-Digital marketing is the use of the Internet, mobile devices, social media, search engines, and other channels to reach consumers.
-Some marketing experts consider digital marketing to be an entirely new endeavor that requires a new way of approaching customers and new ways of understanding how customers behave compared to traditional marketing.
+Digital marketing is the use of the Internet, mobile devices, social media marketing, search engines, and other digital marketing channels to reach consumers.
+Some online marketing experts consider digital marketing to be an entirely new endeavor that requires a new way of approaching customers and new ways of understanding how potential customers behave compared to traditional online marketing.

-While there’s no such thing as a perfect definition – particularly for a field that’s constantly evolving – we don’t feel as if any of these are fully indicative of what digital marketing is and why it matters.
+While there’s no such thing as a perfect definition – particularly for a field that’s evolving more than traditional marketing – we don’t feel as if any of these are fully indicative of what digital marketing is and why it matters.
 They aren’t compelling enough to acquaint people with the reality of what we’re doing.

-Digital marketing is the process of leveraging online mediums – such as websites, email, and social media – to strategically reach the right people at the right time with the right message, all in an effort to build brand awareness and ultimately convert these individuals into customers who go on to become loyal and raving fans.
+Digital marketing is the process of leveraging online mediums – such as websites, email, marketing automation and social media marketing- to strategically reach the right people at the right time with the right message, all in an effort to increase brand awareness and ultimately convert these individuals into customers who go on to become loyal and raving fans.

 A bit wordy?
 Yeah, probably so.
 But it cuts straight to the heart of what digital marketing is and why it matters.

 Digital marketing isn’t about using electronic devices to reach people.
 It’s about utilizing the power of the internet to deliver a cohesive message that moves people through a journey over time.
 And if you do that with consistency, you’ll win big in the business world.

 We’ve already touched on this some in our definition of digital marketing, but let’s go even deeper.

 Here are a few specific reasons why digital marketing is so important for brands of all sizes:

 Digital marketing personifies your brand